Chairperson

 Maintains an open channel with and is available for concerns of all District officers, committee standing chairpersons, alternate standing committee chairpersons, district committee members, alternate district committee members, general service representatives and alternate general service representatives on issues and actions of the District and the Area.

-Delegates responsibilities to the appropriate individual or individuals when necessary.
 The Chairman has NO VOTE on district business except to break a tie.

 Reads a list of voting DCMs, voting ACMs (in the absence of their DCM), GSRs and voting AGSRs (in the absence of their GSR), at the quarterly business meeting and voting assemblies.
 The Alternate Chairperson provides the vote count information to the chairperson.